alchemist314/phpMWSLP/README.md

   (This step will create the first record in the SQLite database, which will be updated by processing threads)

   5. Run the file `app/scripts/5_parse_core.sh`
-  (this file will launch 3 background threads (0, 1, 2) processing the log file these threads will process modules from the `app/modules/` folder:
+  (this file will launch 3 background threads (0, 1, 2) processing the log file.
+  These threads will process modules from the `app/modules/` folder:

        * The "0" thread will collect the following information:
          <br>(modules_core0)